coolaj86/coolaj86.github.com/_posts/2011-09-27-roll-your-own-tomato-firmware.md

 ---
 layout: article
 uuid: 0B1A19EB-8142-4499-B551-37A8BEC9EBB1
-title: Roll your own Tomato firmware
+title: Roll your own Tomato (or DD-WRT) firmware
 name: roll-your-own-tomato-firmware
 created_at: 2011-09-27
 updated_at: 2011-09-27